act2/i18n-simple/README.md

 * **replacements** {object literal} - name / value pairs in object literal notation for value substitution in replacement strings.

 ## Wrapper Methods for the embedded EventEmitter class
-A Node.js EventEmitter is embedded into the i18n-simple module for error notification if bound to a handler function.
-Please refer to the Node.js event documentation for details of these methods at [http://nodejs.org/api/events.html](http://nodejs.org/api/events.html)
+A Node EventEmitter is embedded into the i18n-simple module for error notification if bound to a handler function.
+Please refer to the Node event documentation for details of these methods at [http://nodejs.org/api/events.html](http://nodejs.org/api/events.html)

 ###i18n.on(event, listener)
 ###i18n.once(event, listener)